 - Just as you schedule your content, schedule your social media time--and stick to it!
 It’s easy to spend hours surfing the net for leads, but it can be very unproductive and actually hurt your brand if you’re overactive on social media.
 I monitor social media every day (meaning if someone tweets at my company or comments on a post, I’ll tweet back or like their comment), but I only look for leads 2-3 days a week, for 30-45 minutes at a time.

 Adjust depending on results.

 - Don’t do the same thing week after week if it’s not working.
 Most social media platforms have free analytic tools: use them!
 What kinds of posts do your current followers love?
 What are your top comments?
-I’ve discovered that people love listicles about social media on Facebook (that makes sense), and that a recent post from my company’s CEO is really popular on Twitter.
+I’ve discovered that people love listicles about social media on Facebook (that makes sense), and that a post from my company’s CEO is really popular on Twitter.
 So, I’ve modified my posting schedule to include more of what people want, comment more with popular posts and take less popular posts out of rotation.
 Though I’m still skeptical that time of day actually matters for posting and commenting, you can also change when you post on social media to get the most eyes.